 Rebates for grass lawn replacement, and water-saving devices and services are available for residential and commercial customers.
 All details and application requirements are listed on the Socal Watersmart webpage, and may be updated at any time.

 The One Water Malibu campaign aimed at getting the entire Malibu community actively involved in saving water and making water conservation a permanent lifestyle rather than a temporary response to the historic California drought.
 The campaign produced four videos, logos, a Sustainable Garden Gallery, and a water conservation festival that took place in June 2016.

-The City of Malibu and West Basin Municipal Water District partnered to install two new sustainable water bottle filling stations at Malibu City Hall and provide all City staff with reusable water containers to reduce the use of single-use plastic water bottles.
-The City is committed to reducing plastic waste, and to encourage Malibu residents to reduce the use of single-use water bottles, the City offers the stylish, steel, insulated water containers for free to the first 50 people who come to City Hall, get a cup, and post a photo of themselves filling it up with the water station on social media with the hashtag #OneWaterMalibu.
-One cup per person.
-Any social media platform.
-The social media post with the hashtag must be shown.
+The City of Malibu and West Basin Municipal Water District partnered to install two new sustainable water bottle filling stations at Malibu City Hall and provide all City staff with reusable water containers to reduce single-use plastic water bottles.
+The City encourages citizens to reduce the use of single-use water bottles and make the switch to reusable goods.

 Water Policies & Plans

 The City has had strict water conservation regulations in place since 1991.
 In June 2015, the City modified its existing restrictions for outdoor water use.